ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 6. Headless Web Testing (12 pages) - Feb.
 19, 2013
 7. Appendix A: Other JavaScript Test Frameworks (8 pages) - Feb.
 25, 2013

+As a spoiler for the rest of this post - I came nowhere near making most of the chapter deadlines.

 ## Starting on the Book

 After signing the contract in mid-December, I found that I suddenly had my first chapter due Jan.
 8 and subsequent chapters following quickly after that.
+Shortly thereafter, I dug in and started getting my authoring and coding tools set up, enhancing my book outline, and dove into writing the first chapter.

 ### Nuts and Bolts - Storage and Backups

-As a purely logistical matter, my book chapters were to be authored in Microsoft Word and have images in the PNG format.
+As a purely logistical matter, my book chapters were to be authored as Microsoft Word documents and have images in the PNG format.
 The source code examples are in HTML, JavaScript, and CSS.
 And, being a consummate techie, I knew that I needed a reliable and flexible digital storage system.
 My main goals for this setup were: